mxihan/plane-mcp-server/README.md

 - `state_id` (optional): ID of the state for this issue
 - `assignees` (optional): Array of user IDs to assign to this issue

+> **Note:** The `assignees` parameter must be an array of user ID strings.
+Common errors include providing a dictionary/object instead of an array, or accidentally nesting the entire issue data inside the assignees field.
+The server will attempt to handle these cases, but it's best to use the correct format.

 Example:

 ```json